-15. Related party transactions
+14. Related party transactions

-Related parties include the Board of Directors, key management personnel, partnerships and affiliates.
-The Airport Authority has not engaged in any significant related party transactions with directors and key management personnel for the years ended December 31, 2022 and 2021.
+Related parties include the Board of Directors, key management personnel, subsidiaries, partnerships and affiliates.
+The Airport Authority has not engaged in any significant related party transactions with directors and key management personnel for the years ended December 31, 2023 and 2022.